-This project will show rather simple case production in classic “antique” design.
-We will reconstruct the traditional manual wristwatch case making process of early 1900’s.
+This project demonstrates a rather simple case production in a classic ‘antique’ design, and shows how we reconstruct the traditional manual wristwatch case creation process of the early 1900’s.

 Old Swiss Movement

 A noble little movement is ready to be a new watch.
 This one was produced in the 1890’s by Ulysse Nardin manufacturing, based on the LeCoultre & Co ‘Ebauche’ movement blank.
 The small movement was originally produced as a lady’s gold pendant watch… but that case went to scrap gold a long time ago.
 Our plan is to rehouse it in a new gold wristwatch case.

 The movement is in great condition for an antique – the condition of the gold plating is good, with only some faint natural marks.
 The words ‘ULYSSE NARDIN – LOCLE’ are stamped on the mainplate.

 Our goal is to rehouse the orphaned movement in an elegant wristwatch suitable for daily use.
 The body of the watch must not interfere with or detract focus from the dial.

 The dimension of the movement’s mainplate is 27.5 mm, meaning that the minimum external diameter of the main body should be 30 mm.

 The first stage of the process is about sizing and drawing.
 The drawing is always constructed individually for every particular movement.